 This all comes down to the fact that when you root anything, you’re destroying what security that is left on your phone, you take full responsibility, and if it bricks it’s totally your fault!
 Now I’m going to comment lock this article because honestly, I think there’s nothing more to be said about this topic.

 The original article below is kept for archival purposes.

 FROM THE ORIGINAL BLOG CUT

 Method 1 – Install kingroot – DropBox Mirror Download

-KingRoot is a alternative to the RootMyOuya and was designed for a multitude of phones to get instantaneous root access over their device.
+KingRoot is an alternative to the RootMyOuya and was designed for a multitude of phones to get instantaneous root access over their device.
 Installation is simple.
 Just click the green button and it will work its magic in putting your Ouya into Root mode. then after it is done.
-Click on the blue highlighted area in step number two to be taken to RootUser (this may take a few seconds before it goes there) and that’s it! .
-This method may be the simplest to download and install (and only the KingRoot app is in Chinese, KingUser which is also installed after KingRoot is in English and is configurable) , however, this method has its issues.
+Click on the blue highlighted area in step number two to be taken to RootUser (this may take a few seconds before it goes there) and that’s it!
+This method may be the simplest to download and install (and only the KingRoot app is in Chinese, KingUser which is also installed after KingRoot is in English and is configurable), however, this method has its issues.

 - KingRoot has no landscape mode.
 It will always distort your Ouya every single time it asks for permission to do anything.
-You can minimize this issue with the secondary app it installs “KingUser” but to me it is far too annoying and it almost feels like its breaking the Ouya every time it flips the screen like that.
+You can minimize this issue with the secondary app it installs “KingUser” but to me, it is far too annoying and it almost feels like it’s breaking the Ouya every time it flips the screen like that.

 - Even though the option is present to turn off the intelligent permission request screen.
 It is ignored on the Ouya so if you have a program like Samba which asks for superuser permissions it will harass you a lot!